 Below we take a brief look at some of the names making the DeFi headlines at the moment.
 For a deeper dive, click the links and see for yourself.

-Below is the list of what we consider to be the best DeFi crypto worth looking into in this year.
+Below is the list of what we consider to be the best DeFi crypto coin worth looking into this year.

 Uniswap employs an AMM algorithm (Automated Market Maker) to do a similar job.
 It’s automated so it obviates the need for human admin.
 To make this fundamental shift viable, it requires the exchange to keep a substantial ‘liquidity pool’ of each currency pair.